uspki/policies/certificate-policy.md

 a.
 For each dNSName in permittedSubtrees, the CA shall confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4.
 The Subordinate CA Certificate shall include at least one dNSName in permittedSubtrees.
 The permittedSubtrees for dNSName shall be within the constraints of the top-level domains for:

- - gov (DotGov)
+ - gov
- - mil (DotMil)
+ - mil

-The permittedSubtrees for dNSName shall not contain any other dnsName ranges outside of the the DotGov or DotMil top-level domains.
+The permittedSubtrees for dNSName shall not contain any other dnsName ranges outside of the the .gov or .mil top-level domains.

 b.
 For ipAddress, Subordinate CAs shall not issue subscriber certificates with an iPAddress.
 The Subordinate CA Certificate shall specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
 The Subordinate CA Certificate shall include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
 The Subordinate CA Certificate shall also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).

 c.
 For DirectoryName, Subordinate CAs shall not issue subscriber certificates with DirectoryName.

-A decoded example for issuance to the domain and sub domains of .mil (DotMil) by organization:- Example Department of Defense would be:-
+A decoded example for issuance to the domain and sub domains of .mil by organization:- Example Department of Defense would be:-

 > X509v3 Name Constraints:
 >   Permitted: